Surrey Iron Railway: History

 The advent of faster and more powerful steam locomotives spelled the end for horse-drawn railways.
 In 1823, William James, a shareholder in the railway, tried to persuade George Stephenson to supply a locomotive.
 Stephenson realised that the cast-iron plateway could not support the weight of a locomotive and declined.
 A steam railway arrived in Croydon with the opening of the London and Croydon Railway in 1839.

-In 1844 the proprietors sold the railway to the L&SWR, which sold it to the London and Brighton Railway so that the L&BR could use the trackbed to extend from Croydon to Earlsfield and then join the L&SWR line into Nine Elms and eventually Waterloo.
-However, the sale did not proceed, and on 3 August 1846 the Surrey Iron Railway obtained an Act of Parliament authorising its closure, which took place on 31 August 1846.
-Part of the route was used for part of the West Croydon to Wimbledon Line, part of the LB&SCR from 1856, and some of the route is in use by London Tramlink: routes 3 & 4 between Wandle Park & Waddon Marsh, and route 3 at Mitcham.
+In 1844 the proprietors sold the railway to the London and South Western Railway (L&SWR), which sold it to the London and Brighton Railway (L&BR) so that the L&BR could use the trackbed to extend from Croydon to Earlsfield and then join the L&SWR line into Nine Elms and eventually Waterloo.
+However, the sale did not proceed, and on 3 August 1846 the Surrey Iron Railway obtained an act of Parliament authorising its closure, the Surrey Iron Railway Act 1846 (9 & 10 Vict. c. cccxxxiii).
+The closure took place on 31 August 1846.
+Part of the route was used for part of the West Croydon to Wimbledon Line, part of the London, Brighton and South Coast Railway from 1856, and some of the route is in use by London Tramlink: routes 3 & 4 between Wandle Park & Waddon Marsh, and route 3 at Mitcham.